| Broadcasts and Multicasts

 The settings on this page control whether Domain Time will enable multicasts and broadcasts and what addresses to use for these functions.
 Note, Domain Time joins multicast groups by default

 even if these settings are disabled.
+Also, multicasts will always be used if you enable PTP.
 Multicast group join settings are set on the Network property page.

 This section configures the Domain Time IPv4 Broadcast address.